xKamuna/Discord-Self-Bot/README.md

-# PyrrhaBot #
+# Discord-Self-Bot #

-This it the source for PyrrhaBot, the personalized discord self-bot for the Favna.
+This it the source for Favna's Discord-Self-Bot.
 The owner of this bot is Favna.
 This code of this bot has been made publicly available under the GNU Licence.

 ### Getting started ###

+## NOTE: The information below is outdated and using these will require pre-existing NodeJS knowledge to run it.
+I am working on getting the wiki on this repository set up for proper noob friendly installation instructions.

+---

 First of all you need to install [node.js](https://nodejs.org/en/).
 You can [download it here](https://nodejs.org/en/download/).
 Once you have node.js set up clone this repository with `git clone`.
 After cloning this repository run `npm install` in the project root to install all dependancies.